galv-team/galv-frontend/README.md

 Releases should be tagged with a semver version number.
 When releases are created, a workflow will be triggered to build the release and upload it to the GitHub releases page.
+This will also update the `latest` tag on the GitHub container registry, and push a version of the image to the AWS Elastic Container Registry (ECR) for use in AWS deployments.

+## Releasing with AWS

+We use AWS (Amazon Web Services) to host a few instances.
+There is a [repository](https://github.com/galv-team/galv-aws-cdk) that contains the AWS Cloud Development Kit (CDK) code to deploy the Galv backend to AWS.
+The workflows for the staging and demo instances use this CDK code to deploy the Galv backend to AWS.

+To perform a manual deployment to AWS, please follow the instructions in the CDK repository.